evinaa21/Exchangy/README.md

-# Currency Converter Web App
+# Exchangy Currency Converter Web App

 A sleek and modern currency converter web application that allows users to easily convert between different currencies.
 It provides real-time exchange rates, a live currency chart, conversion history, and supports a variety of global currencies.
 The application also displays a historical conversion chart for better insights.